richardschoen/iforgit/demo_with_pub400.md

 ### Do initial export of source to your git repository
 The ```LIBSRCEXP``` command can be used to export all current source members to a git repository and also to capture changes on a daily basis from a scheduled job if desired.

-Run the LIBSRCEXP command as follow with your library:
+Run the LIBSRCEXP command as follows with your library to export and commit all source members:
 ```
 LIBSRCEXP LIBRARY(USERID1)
           FILE(*ALL)